Washington Univ. doctor having success in treating children with polio-like illness

 Brandon is already practicing to get back to playing baseball, soccer, and football, and when he grows up, he said he wants to be a surgeon so he can help other children.

-On Monday, the Centers for Disease Control is expected to release a new report on AFM.
+Meanwhile, the Centers for Disease Control is expected to release a new report Monday on AFM.